M-Obom/M-Obom/README.md

 - 👋 Hi, I’m @M-Obom
-- 👀 I’m interested in becoming a software developer
+- 👀 I’m interested in building and collaborating on projects
-- 🌱 I’m currently learning HTML, CSS and JS
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: via e-mail @ markobom83@gmail.com

 <!---